-Visitors to your web pages are on a journey from initial search to end goal and each of their actions is another step in what would ideally be a smooth path until they reach their goal i.e. finding information, purchasing a product or service etc. However their journey can be interrupted by delays and distractions caused by a poorly performing web page leading to reduced visitor satisfaction and, sometimes, abandonment of their journey.
+Visitors to your web pages are on a journey from initial search to finding their end goal and each of their actions is another step in what would ideally be a smooth path until they reach their goal i.e. finding information, purchasing a product or service etc. However their journey can be interrupted by delays and distractions caused by a poorly performing web page leading to reduced visitor satisfaction and, sometimes, abandonment of their journey.

 Delays, Distractions And Interruptions